Near Future in Spanish: As Easy as Ir + a + Infinitive

 Now that you know how to form the near future, let’s see how and when you’re going to use it.

-The near future in Spanish refers to actions that will happen in the near or immediate future.
+In Spanish, the near future refers to actions that will happen in the near or immediate future.
 Simply put, it refers to activities that will occur very soon.
 So, the near future is used to talk about:

 Current plans or intentions about the future